-We have joined with a network of colleges and universities across North America doing similar studies as part of an Ecological Research as Education Network project.
+We joined with a network of colleges and universities across North America doing similar studies as part of an Ecological Research as Education Network project.
 Our collaborative project’s first publication in Biological Conservation is linked below:

 - Continent-wide analysis of how urbanization affects bird-window collision mortality in North America